carteras/IT-CBR/flipped_material/arduino_cpp/000_programming_fundamentals/loops_for-loop.md

 ##### Practice 5

-Toby wants to assign pins 3 to 8 as input and then pints 9 to 13 as output.
+Toby wants to assign pins 3 to 8 as input and then pins 9 to 13 as output.
 Do this with two for loops!

 ##### Practice 6